-Reduce your debt by:
+Reduce your debt

-Paying down your credit card or consumer debt
+Pay down your credit card or consumer debt

-Paying down your mortgage more quickly
+Pay down your mortgage more quickly

 Whether you have a traditional mortgage or a flexible mortgage with a line of credit, the value of reducing your principal sooner can be substantial.
 You can save thousands in interest costs and pay off your mortgage faster.